JazzyMichael/plebeian-deli/README.md

 # Update 4/7/20
-Recently learned from a mutual friend that the people I was working on this project with have been slandering me and talking a lot of "crap" behind my back since I started about 6 months ago.
+Recently learned from a mutual friend that the people I was working on this project with have been slandering me and talking a lot of "crap" behind my back since I started on this project.
 Until further notice this project is on hold.

 # Plebeian Deli